This site participates in the Amazon EU Associates Programme. By purchasing through our links, you support our editorial work at no extra cost to you.

 The USB-C charging port is a relief after years of disposable batteries.
 Battery life is excellent: roughly 15 film packs between charges.
 The film compartment opens from the bottom and accepts standard i-Type and 600 cartridges.

-The I-2's headline feature is its LiDAR autofocus.
-For the first time in a Polaroid, focus is automatic and accurate, from 0.4m to infinity.
-The system works even in low light, where traditional fixed-focus instant cameras produce blurry images.
+The headline feature.
+For the first time in a Polaroid, focus is automatic thanks to a LiDAR sensor.
+From 0.4m to infinity, it locks on fast and accurately, even in low light — where traditional fixed-focus instant cameras produce blurry images.

-But the real game changer is manual control.
-Aperture adjusts from f/8 to f/64 via the lens ring, and shutter speed ranges from 1/250s to 30 seconds.
-This unlocks creative possibilities unheard of in instant photography: portraits with background blur, night long exposures, light painting.
+Aperture adjusts from f/8 to f/64 via the lens ring.
+Shutter speed ranges from 1/250s to 30 seconds.
 The Polaroid app offers even finer control via Bluetooth.
+This unlocks creative possibilities unheard of in instant photography: portraits with background blur at f/8, night long exposures, light painting at 30 seconds.

 In auto mode, the I-2 handles exposure very well.
 Results are significantly more consistent and predictable than the Now Gen 2 or Now+.
 The combination of autofocus and a revised light meter makes the difference.